FlutterPackages/storybook_toolkit_old/README.md

-# Flutter Storybook
+# Storybook Toolkit

-A cross-platform storybook for showcasing widgets.
-It should work at all platforms supported by Flutter.
+Toolkit for showcase all your widgets.
+Work at all platforms supported by Flutter.

 ![](screenshots/preview.png)